Engine Cooling problem

 Remove the thermostat from the thermostat housing.

-Install the thermostat into the thermostat housing.
+To install: Install the thermostat into the thermostat housing.

 Install a new seal ring.